Download Media Kit

-Senator McLachlan has been a strong advocate for limited government and for strict adherence to the state’s constitutional spending cap.
+Senator McLachlan has been an advocate for limited government, for clean elections, and for strict adherence to the state’s constitutional spending cap.

 In 2012, on behalf of a constituent, Sen. McLachlan spearheaded a proposal requiring screening for heart defects to be conducted on newborns.
 The measure was touted as a simple, non-invasive, and cost-effective step which would save lives.
 Gov. Dannel P. Malloy signed the proposal into law.

 Also in 2012, Senator McLachlan was named co-chair of the bipartisan Life Sciences Caucus which promotes public policies that support economic growth and scientific innovation in the state.
 The panel’s goal is to grow the state’s life science industries and attract young talent from across the country and the world to come live and work in Connecticut.